Bucknalla/mojo-demo/README.md

 # Mojo Demo

-This is a Go project template.
+This is a demo for the Mojo project.
+It's a simple web server that displays the current, voltage and temperature of the attached Notecard.

 ## Getting Started